People with felony records can now vote in Nebraska — and it could help tip the balance in November

 In Tennessee, lawmakers killed a bipartisan bill this year that would have let residents convicted of felonies apply to vote again without also restoring their gun rights.

-Dozens of states allow people living with felony convictions to vote, either for those not currently in prison or upon completion of their sentences.
-Two states, Maine and Vermont, allow everyone, even those in prison, to vote.
+Dozens of states allow people with felony convictions to vote, either for those not currently in prison or upon completion of their sentences.
+Two states, Maine and Vermont, allow even those in prison to vote.
 But despite a recent trend toward restoration of rights, felony disenfranchisement laws prevent around 5.85 million people across the country from voting, according to the ACLU.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.